ecd1012/rpi_road_object_detection/README.md

 bash get_py_requirements.sh
 ```
-9.)
+8.)
 Make sure camera module is enabled:
 ```
 sudo raspi-config
 ```
-10.)
+9.)
 Go to Intercae Options and make sure the Pi Camera is enabled.

 Setting Up Hardware
 ===================
-11.)
+10.)
 Connect a push button to GPIO pin 17.
 This will be used as input.
-Make sure you use a resistor with the LED!

 Help: https://www.youtube.com/watch?v=BWYy3qZ315U&ab_channel=O%27Reilly

-12.)Connect an LED to GPIO PIN 4.
+11.)Connect an LED to GPIO PIN 4.
 This LED will turn on to indicate when the program is running.
+Make sure you use a resistor with the LED!

 Help: https://www.youtube.com/watch?v=3TDJ4FmtGgk&ab_channel=O%27Reilly

-14.)
+12.)
 Connect Pi Camera Module to Raspberry Pi.
 Help: https://www.youtube.com/watch?v=0hrF8Wq8SSQ&ab_channel=BINARYUPDATES